Sumo Logic supports the following options for API authentication:

 accessKey you can execute requests such as the following:

-If you prefer to use a basic authentication token, you can do a Base64 encoding of
+If you prefer to use basic access authentication, you can do a Base64 encoding of your

-A rate limit of four API requests per second (240 requests per minute) applies to all API calls from a user.
-If the rate is exceeded, a rate limit exceeded (429) error is returned.
+- A rate limit of four API requests per second (240 requests per minute) applies to all API calls from a user.